valhalla/valhalla/docs/implementation_details.md

 We derive `MapMatching` from `ViterbiSearch` for it has better performance in theory.
-You can develop your own map matching algorithm to work with other road network sources (e.g. pgRouting) by inheriting from either implementation (depending on your objectives), and implement `IViterbiSearch::TransitionCost` and `IViterbiSearch::EmissionCost`.
+You can develop your own map matching algorithm to work with other road network sources (e.g. pgRouting) as `MapMatching` does: inherit from either implementation (depending on your objectives) and implement `IViterbiSearch::TransitionCost` and `IViterbiSearch::EmissionCost`.

 The details about these algorithms are described